Franz-Josef-Danner/tracking/README.md

    Install...*.

 When installed as an add-on, a single panel named **Tracking Cycle** appears in the Movie Clip Editor.
-It provides only the minimum marker count input, a progress label showing the current frame out of the total, and a button to start the cycle.
-Heavy operations like feature detection and auto tracking run synchronously and may temporarily block Blender's UI, so the status text helps indicate progress.
+Besides the **Min Marker Count** value it now exposes the properties **Min Track Length** and **Error Cleanup Limit**.
+The panel displays the current status and frame progress and includes buttons to start the cycle, pause or resume it, and an **Auto Start** option that builds a 50 % proxy before launching the cycle.
+Heavy operations like feature detection and auto tracking run synchronously, so the status label helps indicate progress.
 The currently processed frame is also printed to the console for quick feedback.
 A boolean option **Cleanup Verbose** controls whether the distance from each `NEU_` marker to `GOOD_` markers is printed during cleanup.

 The following operators are registered for internal use and can also be called via Blender's operator search: